Patten & Patten Inc. TN Decreases Holdings in Planet Fitness, Inc. (NYSE:PLNT)

 Patten & Patten Inc. TN decreased its position in shares of Planet Fitness, Inc. (NYSE:PLNT – Free Report) by 4.7% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 67,541 shares of the company’s stock after selling 3,322 shares during the quarter.
 Patten & Patten Inc. TN owned 0.08% of Planet Fitness worth $3,322,000 at the end of the most recent quarter.

-Other institutional investors have also modified their holdings of the company.
-Texas Permanent School Fund Corp purchased a new stake in shares of Planet Fitness during the 2nd quarter worth approximately $5,044,000.
-Putnam Investments LLC boosted its stake in shares of Planet Fitness by 1.3% during the 1st quarter.
-Putnam Investments LLC now owns 217,395 shares of the company’s stock worth $16,885,000 after acquiring an additional 2,879 shares in the last quarter.
-Oregon Public Employees Retirement Fund purchased a new stake in shares of Planet Fitness during the 2nd quarter worth approximately $1,657,000.
+Several other institutional investors have also modified their holdings of the company.
+Texas Permanent School Fund Corp purchased a new stake in Planet Fitness in the 2nd quarter valued at approximately $5,044,000.
+Putnam Investments LLC lifted its stake in Planet Fitness by 1.3% in the 1st quarter.
+Putnam Investments LLC now owns 217,395 shares of the company’s stock valued at $16,885,000 after buying an additional 2,879 shares in the last quarter.
+Oregon Public Employees Retirement Fund purchased a new stake in Planet Fitness in the 2nd quarter valued at approximately $1,657,000.
 Geode Capital Management LLC lifted its stake in Planet Fitness by 8.4% in the 2nd quarter.
 Geode Capital Management LLC now owns 1,245,654 shares of the company’s stock valued at $84,007,000 after buying an additional 96,199 shares in the last quarter.
 Finally, Osborne Partners Capital Management LLC lifted its stake in Planet Fitness by 3.4% in the 2nd quarter.
 Osborne Partners Capital Management LLC now owns 122,553 shares of the company’s stock valued at $8,265,000 after buying an additional 4,059 shares in the last quarter.
 Hedge funds and other institutional investors own 95.53% of the company’s stock.

 Insiders Place Their Bets